adityabaser/Spotify-Business-of-Rhythm/README.md

 4. The model also rightly predicts the fact that a song ended by pressing the forward button has a high positive coefficient provided other factors remain the same.

-5. Provided the other factors remain the same, a song that ends with the track ending has the lowest probability of getting skipped due to it's negative coefficient.

-6. Provided the other factors remain the same, higher the mechanism lower would be the probability of the song getting skipped and higher the tempo, higher would be the probabiltiy of the song getting skipped.
+5. Provided the other factors remain the same, more the duration of the song lesser is the probability of the song getting skipped.
 ```

 **Outcomes:**